Raicuparta/ditching-facebook-friends-with-js/README.md

 That's pretty close!
 Turns out this is a UTF-8 encoding, in hex format.
 But for some reason, each byte is written as a Unicode character in UTF-16 format.

-Knowing this, how do we go from `\u00f0\u009f\u0098\u00a2` to `\uD83D\uDE22`?
+Knowing this, how do I go from `\u00f0\u009f\u0098\u00a2` to `\uD83D\uDE22`?

-We need to extract each character as a byte, and then merge the bytes back together as a UTF-8 string:
+I extract each character as a byte, and then merge the bytes back together as a UTF-8 string:

 ```js
 function decodeFBEmoji (fbString) {